DavidKocman36/IRCPhone/README.md

 It is also crucial to check, whether the `share` folder in `$HOME/.local/share/linphone` is present.
 If not, the program exits at the startup because linphone database could not be stored anywhere.

+Last step is to build the executable.
+For this, the `build.sh` script is used.
+This script runs autotools and is launched as follows:

+`./build.sh`

+Make sure to have files `configure.ac`, `makefile.am` and `src/makefile.am` present.
+Just like the `packages.sh`, this script might also be needed to be made executable.

+`chmod u+x ./build.sh`

 After all of the steps above are completed, you may launch the program with:
 `./irc_bot {server} {channel} {user} {password}`
 For the meaning of each argument, please refer to `manual.txt`.

-Structure of a folder should look like this:
+Structure of the root folder should look like this:
 ```
 ├── db
 ├── linphone-sdk